The Uplift Mofo Party Tour: Tour

 The tour is also notable for Faith No More being the supporting act for the first two and a half months.
 At the time, Faith No More was promoting their second release and major label debut Introduce Yourself.
 Guitarist Jim Martin recalled: "We were travelling in a box van with no windows.
 We drove all the way to the east coast for the first show.
 Flea asked me if we liked to smoke weed.
 I said: ‘Yes’ and he said: ‘We're going to get along just fine’.
 We did something like 52 dates in 56 days."
-Faith No More is said to have been heavily influenced by the Chili Peppers' sound, which is very evident with their first major label album.
 A long feud between Kiedis and future Faith No More frontman Mike Patton started in 1990 when Kiedis accused Patton of ripping off his sound and style.
 Although he was not a member of band at the time of the tour in 1987, Patton later stated that by 1990, Faith No More were "really big in Europe and enjoying a lot more notoriety than the Chili Peppers were" which annoyed Kiedis and sparked the grudge.
-The feud would continue for years with Patton's other band, Mr. Bungle, impersonating the Chili Peppers onstage during a Halloween show in 1999 including making fun of Slovak's death and pretending to shoot up heroin on stage.
+During a 1999 Halloween show in Michigan, the feud reached a high point when Mr. Bungle, Mike Patton's other band, parodied the Chili Peppers in Anthony Kiedis' home state—even going so far as to mimic shooting up heroin onstage.
 Around that time, Patton had given an interview accusing Red Hot Chili Peppers of sabotaging potential bookings for Mr. Bungle.